 This course will introduce students to the basic tools and skills needed to host and facilitate a variety of types of meetings.
 The course will also study the theory and practice of parliamentary procedure skills that are used in larger and more formal assemblies.
-Prerequisite: None

-B218 E-Commerce 40 hours, 4 credits
+Prerequisite: None B218 E-Commerce

 This course is designed to introduce students to new models for the practice of business as it is affected by new technologies.
-From ethical issues related to customer privacy to the problems related to timely contract fulfillment. this course engages the student in analyzing the potentials and problems the Internet offers.
-Topics covered include a survey of strategies and organizational models for new and existing businesses on the Internet, the impact of e-commerce on customer relations (advertising, marketing, customer service). using information technologies for accounting. managing inventories and security, and designing strategies for keeping current with changes in the practice of e-business
+From ethical issues related to customer privacy to the problems related to timely contract fulfillment this course engages the student in analyzing the potentials and problems the Internet offers.
+Topics covered include a survey of strategies and organizational models for new and existing businesses on the Internet, the impact of e-commerce on customer relations (advertising, marketing, customer service), using information technologies for accounting, managing inventories and security, and designing strategies for keeping current with changes in the practice of e-business.
+Prerequisite: none in a well written format Prerequisites: Intended for student's last quarter.

-B220 Project Planning and Documentation 40 hours.
-4 credits
+B220 Project Planning and Documentation 40 hours, 4 credits

-This course encompasses timelines, deadlines team-building, communication issues and problem solving.
+This course encompasses timelines, deadlines, team-building, communication issues and problem solving.
 The course is set with predefined scenarios to assist with the definition of project roles and phases.
-The students work through related issues and produce a resolution in a well written format
+The students work